 Whether you are a B2B business or B2C, offline or online business model, your lead generation metrics and KPIs will vary.
 Hence, you need to plan a strategy to understand who your customers are, identify the channels to engage with them for lead generation.

-It is not wise to track all the lead generation metrics and KPIs else the marketing efforts will go to waste.
+At the same time, you also need to realize how it is not wise to track all the lead generation metrics and KPIs else the marketing efforts will go to waste.
 Instead, track the right ones that are relevant to your business and get the best results for your business.